Rapid Support Forces occupation of the Khartoum International Airport: First attack and takeover

 In the early hours of the morning of 15 April 2023, the Rapid Support Forces initiated a series of assaults on key installations in Khartoum, including the Khartoum International Airport.
 During the attack on the airport, the RSF reportedly fired on a Saudia airliner which was arriving at the airport, but no casualties were reported among the aircraft's passengers and crew.
 The RSF also captured the presidential palace, the residence of former Sudanese president Omar al-Bashir, and attacked a military base.
 In the fighting at the Khartoum airport, two civilians were killed.
 Hemedti claimed that the RSF controlled most of the city's government buildings, but this was disputed by Burhan.

 The same day, several aerial attacks against the RSF targets were conducted by the SAF.
 Users on Facebook Live and Twitter documented the Sudanese Air Force (SAF) flying above the city and striking the RSF targets.
 On 17 April, the Sudanese government announced the closure of Sudan's airspace, initially limited solely to that of Khartoum.
 A ceasefire was declared on 18 April at 18:00 local time, leading to a reduction in fighting in the vicinity of the airport.

 August explosion and clashes at the airport

 On 26 August 2023, an explosion near the airport caused damage across Khartoum.
-The Sudanese Armed Forces later said that the explosion occurred due to a fire caused by an aviation fuel depot inside the airport.
+The Sudanese Armed Forces (SAF) later said that the explosion occurred due to a fire caused by an aviation fuel depot inside the airport.
 The SAF also carried out attacks against the RSF forces in the airport.